zig-republic/zig-republic/dagobah-charter.rst

 After that time, you risk being removed for an alt.
 Members will not be removed for tickets during a Territory Battle except in the event of a third strike.

+.. caution:: The window for resets after TB is frequently very small.
+If you missed your 600 during TB, make sure to log on and claim your rewards as early as possible to prevent losing them!

 Raids
 -----
 Raids run on a tight schedule that maximizes our ticket utilization.
-You can find it in the #dagobah_raid_schedule channel.
+You can find the schedule in the ``#dagobah_raid_schedule`` channel.
 Members are required to strictly adhere to both the schedule and the `Rules of Engagement`_.
 Missing a raid entirely earns you the dreaded Biever avatar (see `Justin Biever`_).